Analysis | Leading Democrats all want to expand heath care access. They just don’t agree on the best way to do it.

 Senate Republicans say they will vote to allow a debt default, leaving Democrats scrambling for plan to avert economic crisis

-Clyburn was likely embellishing the urgency of his attendance at the Pelosi meeting, to please the crowd watching the Center for American Progress’s webcast, given that these huddles are now taking place on a daily basis.
+Clyburn was probably embellishing the urgency of his attendance at the Pelosi meeting, to please the crowd watching the Center for American Progress’s webcast, given that these huddles are now taking place on a daily basis.

 But he wanted to send a message to those activists that he considers expanding Medicaid coverage as part of the long arc of the civil rights march that he first joined more than 60 years ago.